|

 Reach out to potential speakers in a professional and personalized manner.

-- Personalization: Tailor each invitation to show that you ha
+Personalization: Tailor each invitation to show that you have researched their work and potential contribution.

 3. Negotiate participation terms